rallepalaveev/A2DVI/v4.4/Manual.md

 Version 4.x of the card is now bi-directional and the hardware is directly manufactured with a RP2040 processor on board, instead a RPI Pico.

-This new design allow for housing of programs on the card which can communicate back and forth with the A2 computer.
+This new design allows for housing of programs on the card which can communicate back and forth with the A2 computer.
 This has allowed for several firmwares to be pre-loaded on the card and each one can be used at a time, turning the card into a specific function card.

 ## Firmwares on the card